 Sauna Central might be right off of Wenceslas Square but it won’t cost you Wenceslas prices.
 A visit to their wellness center is 295 czk for 90 minutes, giving you access to their four unique saunas and steam room (If you’re staying at their hostel, Sleep & Go, entrance is buy one get one free for two people).
 They have an infrared sauna for those who prefer a lower temperature, but if you’re not afraid of the heat, their Finnish sauna boasts temperatures up to 100°C. My favorite was the fragrant herbal sauna, which is just the right temperature and smells awesome.
 Between saunas, you can take a dip in the whirlpool to cool off or lounge around with some refreshments from the bar.
 If you want to enjoy one of their sauna ceremonies, check their ceremony schedule on Facebook or Instagram.

-This spot is a little outside of the center of town but still accessible by public transport.
+This spot is a little outside of the center of town but still accessible by public transport, but it’s by far my favorite spa in Prague.
 Entrance is 270 czk for 90 minutes and by the minute thereafter.
 Entrance gives you access to Sauna World and Water World, which features two jacuzzis and an Olympic style swimming pool.